yds12/guarakapa/README.md

 Backups can be done by copying the password file.
 We might implement an export function to export everything unencrypted to a JSON, TOML or YAML file.

+# Implementation ideas

+Never decrypt things that are not needed.
+Decrypted information should be deleted (from memory, i.e., go out of scope) as soon possible -- right after use.
+All entry names/descriptions (or searchable fields) should be stored together and decrypted at once for searchability.
+Once the search is done and entry is selected, only the desired entry is decrypted.

+## Cryptography

+We will use AES-256 in CBC mode for encryption.
+An initialization vector (IV) is randomly generated and stored with each message/entry.
+For the moment, we have no plans to use MAC or anything for authentication -- i.e. you will not be able to tell if the data is tampered with.